Sudhansu812/health-tracker/README.md

 This is just a sample project created for practicing, the **.env** files does not contain real information.

-For anyone new to python somehow ends up seeing this project: ==DO NOT COMMIT AND PUSH you .env files.
-Add them to your .gitignore== :)
+For anyone new to python somehow ends up seeing this project: **DO NOT COMMIT AND PUSH you .env files.
+Add them to your .gitignore** :)